DhanushKrishna07/AgroSight/README.md

 ---

 ## 📦 Model File Access
-⚠️ Note: The .h5 model file (253 MB) is not included in this repository due to GitHub's file size limitations.
+⚠️ Note: The `.h5` model file is not included in this repository due to GitHub's file size limitations.
-If you would like to try the prediction feature locally, you can request the model file by contacting: [dhanushkrishnab@gmail.com](mailto:dhanushkrishnab@gmail.com)
+If you would like to test the prediction feature locally, please feel free to request the model file by contacting me at: [dhanushkrishnab@gmail.com](mailto:dhanushkrishnab@gmail.com).